Skip to main content

 Best Free CPAP Data Tools Compared (2026)

-Honest comparison of CPAP Clarity, OSCAR, AirwayLab, myAir, and SleepHQ.
-Which tool fits your needs?
+Honest 2026 comparison of CPAP Clarity, OSCAR, myAir, and SleepHQ.
+Strengths, weaknesses, supported devices, and which free CPAP data tool fits your needs.

 If you want to see more than what your CPAP machine's screen shows, you have options.
 But they serve different audiences, run on different platforms, and show different levels of detail.
 Picking the right one depends on what you actually need.

 This is an honest comparison.
-CPAP Clarity is one of these tools, so full transparency: we built it and we think it fills a gap the others do not.
+CPAP Clarity is one of these tools, so full transparency: we built it to fill a gap the others leave.
+It reads more than one brand, pulls your oximeter and wearable into the same view, and explains the result in plain English.
 But every tool on this list does something well, and the right choice depends on your situation.

 The Comparison